Sustainable workwear made in the Netherlands

 - Financially interesting: existing materials often form a valuable raw material.

-Think of old jackets being transformed into bags, poufs, or new elements in your corporate clothing.
-Upcycling is an additional module within your corporate clothing process – not mandatory, but a powerful option.
+Think of old jackets turning into bags, poufs, or new elements in your corporate clothing.
+Upcycling is an extra module within your corporate clothing process – not an obligation, but a powerful option.

-We work for brands and organizations that want to go a step further than "a standard polo with logo."
-A few examples of projects where corporate clothing, interior, and upcycling come together:
+We work for brands and organizations that want to go a step further than "a standard polo with logo".
+A few examples of projects where corporate clothing, interiors, and upcycling come together:

 Deliveroo — upcycled lunch bags